Kix48/CS180-Group-Project/README.md

   -Get and set message (Getter/Setter Method)<br>
   -Print the message (in a chat legible string format)<br> <br>
 This message class is simple yet provides crucial functionality to the entire messaging system.
 Each class created represents a single message that stores all of the necessary information.
   -The class extends the more generic messageInfo parent class providing text functionality.
 It also is used extensively in the messageHistoy class which stores messages in an array.

+Message was tested through RunLocalTest, within "testMessageToString()".
+This allowed us to test that messages being created were properly formatted, containing the correct Sender/Reciever, Message (String), and date of the message.

 MessageInterface allowed our group to plan out which methods we wanted to include within the Message Class

 <hr>

+MessageInfo Class - <br><br>
+This class contains the following information for each message
+  -The Sender (a user)
+  -Reciever (a user)
+  -The Date the message was sent
+The messageInfo class contains:
+  -a constructor for creating a new message, containing the sender & reciever -a constructor for creating a new message, containing the sender, reciever, & date
+  -Methods for obtaining sender, reciever, & date (Method: Getter)

+MessageInfo was tested through the MessageClass, as Message extends MessageInfo.
+Thus, Message was tested through RunLocalTest, within "testMessageToString()".
+This allowed us to test that messages being created were properly formatted, containing the correct Sender/Reciever, Message (String), and date of the message.

+The MessageInfo class implements MessageInfoInterface, which contains methods used in MessageInfo.
+We used MessageInfoInterface to communicate with our team on what methods and functions were required for MessageInfo.

+MessageInfo is extended in the Message class.